Home Online Business Blog Choosing a Graduate Program: Master’s in Marketing vs. MBA

 It can be a mixed blessing to have multiple interests and talents: You face the opportunity—and responsibility—of making complex, interesting choices.
 In looking for a graduate program that best fits your unique combination of skill, curiosity and achievement, you owe it to yourself to get a clear picture of what each program offers and how it can shape your future.

 If you have a love for problem-solving, a knack for leadership and a passion for learning what makes people tick, you’re not alone.
 You share those traits with other accomplished professionals, all looking to sort out the key traits of master’s in marketing vs. MBA programs.
+Whether you already work as a marketing professional or are deep into a business-related role, a master's degree can take your career to new heights.
 Read on to consider the curriculum focus, time to completion and student experience involved in each.

 As you research graduate programs, it’s important to recognize that the phrase “master’s in marketing” can encompass a variety of specialized degrees.
-A quick Google search yields results for master’s in marketing programs, an MBA in digital marketing, another MBA in marketing, an MS in marketing analytics, a master’s in global marketing, MS in marketing programs, and so on.
+A quick Google search yields results for master’s in marketing programs, an MBA in digital marketing, another marketing MBA, an MS in marketing analytics, a master’s in global marketing, MS in marketing programs and so on.
 Keep your eye out for details.
 The more specific you are in your search, the more equipped you’ll be to find the graduate program that matches your academic interests and professional aspirations.

-Traditional master’s in marketing, vs. MBA, programs involve one- or two-year curricula that focus on marketing and general management training.
+Traditional master’s in marketing programs, compared to MBA programs, involve one- or two-year curricula that focus on marketing and general management training.
 Students in on-site and online programs gain strategy and leadership skills and learn to understand analytics, data and business models.
-The curriculum typically starts with core courses and goes on to offer specialization through electives.1
+The curriculum for marketing graduate students typically starts with core courses and goes on to offer specialization through electives.1

 Core courses are likely to include these, among others:

-Electives will vary from program to program, and may include topics such as luxury management, business development for startups, or AI-led marketing.1
+Electives will vary from program to program and may include business concepts and special topics such as luxury management, business development for startups or AI-led marketing.1

 Master of Science (MS) in marketing programs provide essential concepts and tools for people looking to begin or advance their careers in marketing.
 While many programs require that each applicant has an undergraduate degree and some professional experience, successful candidates may come from any field of study and employment.